 In case you are not familiar with the name, learn that we are referring to industrial chemicals that can be found in water and that seriously threaten your health.
 Solvents, pharmaceutical residues, and other contaminants often reach into the soil and into the groundwater, thus affecting the water quality.

-Many gasses are found in the well water and although you might think that you can detect all by the smell, you are wrong.
+Many gasses are found in it and although you might think that you can detect all by the smell, you are wrong.
 While sulfur, for example, is easy to spot due to the rotten egg smell, radon is a dangerous gas that is tasteless, colorless, and odorless.
 When you get water with radon into your house, it is eliminated into the air and reaches into your lungs even if you don’t drink the water.

 It should have a wide array of contaminants removed

 First of all, you need to read the product’s specs and see how many impurities it can remove.
 The wider the array, the more effective it will turn out to be and the more protected you will be.
 Our top products can remove a wide range of pollutants that alter the taste, odor, and color of the water so that you can see and feel for yourself that the water has been thoroughly cleaned.
-Heavy metals like lead and mercury, sediments, nitrates, and other stuff should be completely removed by the filter you choose.
+Heavy metals like lead and mercury, sediments, nitrates, and other stuff should be completely removed by the system you choose.

-The water softener is a great addition
+The softener is a great addition

 Make sure you check for a UV light